The Evolving Story of Quail Springs Permaculture

 In 2004, a former cattle ranch with a dwindling spring in the Cuyama Valley was secured through the generosity of a local Santa Barbara family foundation.
-Warren and Cyndi moved onto the land to lead the care taking and development of what would become Quail Springs, and the subsequent birth of a new nonprofit organization called True Nature Society to steward the education and land stewardship mission.
+Warren and Cyndi moved onto the land to lead the care taking and development of what would become Quail Springs, and the subsequent birth of a new nonprofit organization called True Nature Society to steward education and land stewardship.
 Just one year later, Kolmi Majumdar and Paul Swenson joined Warren and Cyndi on the land.
 Since then, many other dedicated and inspired people have taken part in developing the organization Quail Springs is today.

 The Present & Our Hope for the Future

 Our spring symbolizes the overall progress made on the demonstration site.
 Today, the spring’s yearly average flow is about 40 gallons per minute during the day and 60 gallons per minute at night.
 Wildlife is flourishing with the increased water supply.
 We know first hand that natural springs can be restored and rejuvenated.
 This gives us and future generations hope and a great reason to celebrate.